-Pain au chocolat is one of the most loved French pastries in the world.
+Pain au chocolat or chocolate croissant is one of the most loved French puff pastries in the world.

 The very idea of the delicious name marvellously conjures the idea of the perfect French high tea cuisine, as it is served with the fresh aroma of cappuccino and the pastries, direct from the oven, sprinkled with a delicious taste of the melted chocolate.

 here is Pain au chocolat or Chocolate Croissant Recipe with ingredients guide.

 Pain Au Chocolat Recette

 - 4 teaspoons of the instant dried yeast